Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

    ``backend``.

-The second location is internal (meaning it can only be reached by NGINX itself, not from the outside), and defines what should happen to requests made to the ``/mirror`` endpoint.
+The second location is internal (meaning it can only be reached by NGINX itself, not from the outside), and defines what should happen to the requests made to the ``/mirror`` endpoint.
 They should be proxied to another backend, picked from the ``test_backend`` pool.

 .. code-block:: NGINX